xpeuvr327/mp4-to-mp3-covers/README.md

 ### FFmpeg

 This project requires [FFmpeg](https://www.ffmpeg.org/) to be installed on your system.
-- Windows users can install it via [Chocolatey](https://community.chocolatey.org/packages/ffmpeg-shared): `choco install ffmpeg-shared`
+- Windows users can install it via [Chocolatey](https://community.chocolatey.org/packages/ffmpeg): `choco install ffmpeg`

 ### Python Dependencies